You have no items in your shopping cart.

 Your Best Face Control ($160 in the shop).
 Control, YBF’s flagship serum, was recently reformulated and the ante has been significantly upped with a new peptide.
 This new key active is Relistase, a tripeptide that inhibits elastase activity and boosts collagen 1 synthesis.
 It has also been designed to treat sagginess and restore firmness to the skin.
 The new Control formula has retained two other potent peptide combos, Matrixyl 3000 and Syn-Tacks.
 Both are collagen production boosters.
 I find the new Control to be an excellent product and use it pretty much religiously as my night cream.
 Read my full review.

-Lather Vitamin C Peptide Renewal ($58 in the TIA shop).
+Lather Vitamin C Peptide Renewal ($58).
 There are two peptides in Vitamin C Peptide Renewal, oligopeptide 20 and palmitoyl tripeptide-5.
 Oligopeptide 20 “acts as a positive regulator of cell proliferation and increases collagen and hyaluronic acid levels in keratinocyte and fibroblast cultures” (source).
 Palmitoyl tripeptide-5, otherwise known as Syn-Coll, is supposedly more powerful than Matrixyl at boosting collagen and the immune defenses.
 With time-released vitamin C (to ensure it is effective but non-irritating), Lather has come up with a great mid-priced serum.
 Read my full review.

-Skin Nutrition Dynamic Wrinkle Reducer ($130 in the TIA shop).
+Skin Nutrition Dynamic Wrinkle Reducer ($130).
 With its light feel, this fragrance-free formula is perfect for anyone with sensitive skin.
 Nevertheless, it is extremely effective due in large part to its “double-action tri-peptide complex" consisting of Acetyl Hexapeptide-8, Tripeptide- 1 and Tripeptide-10 Citrulline, which goes to work on dynamic (expression-induced) and static wrinkles.
 Skin Nutrition also formulates with a “nanosphere” delivery system to ensure the penetration of the ingredients.
 With some well-chosen botanicals, this is a serum that deserves checking out.
 Read the full review.

 Ingredients in YBF Control: reverse osmosis water, Relistase (glycerin, acetylarginyltryptophyl diphenylglycine, Syn-Hycan (tetradecyl Aminobutyroylvalylaminobutyric urea trifluoroacetate, magneisum chloride, glycerin), Syn-Tacks (glycerin, palmitoyl dipeptide-5 diaminobutyroyl hydroxythreonine, palmitoyl dipeptide-5 diaminohydroxybutyrate), Matrixyl 3000 (glycerin, butylene glycol, carbomer, polysorbate-20, palmitoyl oligopeptide, palmitoyl tripeptide-3), nylon-12, olivem, Renovage (triglyceride, teprenone), olive squalane, ascorbyl tetraisopalmitate, ethoxydiglycol, dimethylisosorbide, meadowfoam seed oil, trans resveratrol, spin trap (phenyl butyl nitrone), vitamin e, c10-c30 alkyl acrylate crosspolymer, leucidal, lipochroman-6, sodium hyaluronate, coenzyme Q10, tetrahydrocurcuminoids, alpha lipoic acid (R-lipoic acid), triethanolamine